Onogi/MetabolicModeling/README.md

 - MetaboliteOrder.txt
 	The order of metabolites in the stoichiometry matrix of Tong et al. (2020) in that of Arnold et al. (2014).
 - TongH2020SupplementaryData2.csv
 	Supplementary Data2 of Tong et al. (2020).
 Abbreviations of reactions were added by Onogi.
-The data of Tong et al. (2020) is distributed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
+The supplementary data of Tong et al. (2020) is distributed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/)
 - CreateSimulation.R
+	Simulate data.
+CSV files are output.
 - Simulation1.R
+	Analyzed the data simulated by CreateSimulation.R.
+Scripts for rrBLUP, quadratic programming, MegaLMM, and the proposed Bayesian models are included.
+The number (1) in the file name indicates the serial number of simulations.
+In the paper, 10 simulations (number 1-10) were conducted.
 - CrossValidation1.R
+	Analyzed the real data of Arabidopsis provided at https://github.com/Hao-Tong/netGS/tree/master/netGS.
+Scripts for rrBLUP, quadratic programming, MegaLMM, and the proposed Bayesian models are included.
+The number (1) in the file name indicates the serial number of cross validations.
+In the paper, 20 cross validations (number 1-20) were conducted.
 - MetabolicModeling10rho.stan
+	Stan scripts for the proposed Bayesian model.